 I got less than the legal limit on my pocket breathalyzer so I’m good

 Some people have their own breathalyzers at home, whether they’re wall-mounted breathalyzers or car breathalyzers.
-They will measure your blood alcohol concentration, but they can’t measure your ability to drive.
+They will measure your breath alcohol concentration (BrAC), but they can’t measure your ability to drive.
 Just because you blow under the legal limit does not mean it’s safe for you to get behind the wheel.